-- 7.1 Election expenses are regulated by the law to ensure that the candidates compete on a level playing field within a reasonable level of expenditures.
-For the regulation of election expenses, please refer to Chapter 15. - 7.2 EAs account for a major portion of election expenses.
-Given that only candidates and their election expense agents are permitted to incur election expenses (also see Chapter 6), they are the only persons allowed to incur election expenses because of the publication of EAs.
-It is, therefore, necessary to set down statutory regulations for EAs. - EAs refer to any publicity materials which are published for the purpose of promoting or prejudicing the election of a candidate or candidates.
-As to whether an individual statement will be construed as an EA, the overall circumstances, including the background, time of publication (e.g. whether the candidate has publicly declared his/her intention to stand for election or whether the incident happens during the election period), the expenses incurred etc., must be taken into account so as to infer whether there is any intention to promote or prejudice the election of a candidate or candidates.
-If the statement is simply for expression of views and comments based on the facts without any intention to promote or prejudice the election of a candidate or candidates, then it is not to be treated as an EA.
+- 9.1 Election expenses are regulated by the law to ensure that the candidates compete on a level playing field within a reasonable level of expenditures.
+For the regulation of election expenses, please refer to Chapter 17.
+[Added in June 2020] - 9.2 EAs account for a major portion of election expenses.
+Given that only candidates and their election expense agents are permitted to incur election expenses (also see Chapter 8), they are the only persons allowed to incur election expenses because of the publication of EAs.
+It is, therefore, necessary to set down statutory regulations for EAs.
+[Added in June 2020] - 9.3 EAs refer to any publicity materials which are published for the purpose of promoting or prejudicing the election of a candidate or candidates.
+As to whether an individual statement will be construed as an EA, the overall circumstances, including the background, time of publication (e.g. whether the candidate has publicly declared his/her intention to stand for the election or whether the incident happens during the election period), the expenses incurred etc., must be taken into account so as to infer whether there is any intention to promote or prejudice the election of a candidate or candidates.
+If the statement is simply for expression of views or comments based on the facts without any intention to promote or prejudice the election of a candidate or candidates, then it is not to be treated as an EA.
+[Added in June 2020]

-- A candidate is required under the law to post a copy of any EA he/she has published as well as the relevant information and documents onto an open platform25 maintained by the DHA or a person authorised by the DHA ("Central Platform") or an open platform maintained by the candidate(s) or a person authorised by the candidate(s) ("Candidate's Platform"), or submit a copy of the EA to the RO for public inspection within 1 working day after publication of the EA (for details, please refer to para.
-7.57 below).
-This is not to restrict the content of EAs.
+- he/she has published as well as the relevant information and documents onto an open platform53 maintained by the CEO or a person authorised by the CEO ("Central Platform") or an open platform maintained by the candidate(s) or a person authorised by the candidate(s) ("Candidate's Platform"), or submit a copy of the EA to the RO for public inspection within 1 working day after publication of the EA.
+This is not to restrict the contents of EAs.
 Rather, it keeps track of candidates' publication of EAs for the purpose of regulating their election expenses.
 If any false statement is contained in EAs, it will be regulated by other provisions under the subsisting law (see para.
-7.23 below). - It is an illegal conduct to publish materially false or misleading statements of fact about a candidate under s 26 of the ECICO (please see para.
-16.11 of Chapter 16 for details).
+9.23 below).
+[Added in June 2020] - 9.5 It is an illegal conduct to publish false or misleading statements about a candidate under s 26 of the ECICO (please see para.
+18.11 of Chapter 18 for details).
 In this regard, candidates publishing EAs should pay extra attention to ensure that the contents in their EAs have factual basis to avoid controversies and legal proceedings.
-Besides, if a candidate makes reference to other candidate(s) in the EAs, he/she should ascertain the factual basis of such reference and that the reference do not constitute a false or misleading statement.
-In the 2019 District Council ("DC") Ordinary Election, the CFI of the High Court ruled in the election petition (HCAL 3665/2019) that an elected candidate (i.e. the first respondent) who had published a false and misleading statement about another candidate in one of the EAs was not duly elected. - 7.6 Interactive EAs published on Internet platforms can be updated constantly.
+Besides, if a candidate makes references to another candidate/other candidates in the EAs, he/she should ascertain the factual basis of such references and should not constitute a false or misleading statement.
+In the 2019 DC Ordinary Election, the CFI of the High Court ruled in an election petition (HCAL 3665/2019) that an elected candidate (i.e. the first respondent) who had published a false and misleading statement about another candidate in one of the EAs was not duly elected.
+[Added in October 2021] - 9.6 Interactive EAs published on Internet platforms can be updated constantly.
 The law permits candidates to upload the relevant hyperlinks onto the Candidate's Platform or Central Platform showing the publication of the EAs concerned and allowing public inspection of the EA contents.
+[Added in June 2020]